-25 In accordance with Regulation (EC) No 1606/2002, European publicly traded companies have to prepare consolidated accounts in conformity with IFRS
+24 In accordance with Regulation (EC) No 1606/2002, European publicly traded companies have to prepare consolidated accounts in conformity with IFRS Standards.

-Standards.
 In addition, member states have the option to permit or require the use of IFRS Standard for:

-- (a) the annual accounts of publicly traded companies; - (b) consolidated financial statements of non-publicly-traded companies; and/or - (c) the annual account of non-publicly-traded companies. - 26 Currently, the many European countries use some or all of the options provided by the Regulation (EC) No 1606/2002 (please see Appendix 2).
-However, some member states do not use any of the options and require the use of national laws, regulations and administrative provisions, in compliance with Directive 2013/34/EU (the 2013 Accounting Directive), for the annual financial statements and consolidated financial statements of non-publicly-traded companies. - If the European Union decides to endorse this reduced-disclosure IFRS Standard for subsidiaries in the future, EFRAG expects that such IFRS Standard would automatically apply to the companies located in a member state that has opted to allow or require the use of IFRS in the annual financial statements and consolidated financial statements of non-publicly-traded companies (in accordance with Regulation (EC) No 1606/2002). - 28 However, only the companies in the scope of the project (as described above) could apply the reduced-disclosure IFRS Standard.
-Therefore, EFRAG expects that only the following companies could use the reduced-disclosure IFRS Standard: - (a) the consolidated financial statements of non-listed companies that: - (i) are also subsidiaries; - (ii) do not have public accountability; and - (iii) its ultimate or intermediate parent produces financial statements available for public use that comply with IFRS Standards. - (b) the annual accounts of non-listed companies (including separate financial statements) that: - (i) are subsidiaries; - (ii) do not have public accountability; and - (iii) its ultimate or intermediate parent produces financial statements available for public use that comply with IFRS Standards. - 29 Finally, it is worth noting that currently IFRS for SMEs Standard is not used in Europe and there is no endorsement process related to it.
+- (a) the annual accounts of publicly traded companies; - (b) consolidated financial statements of non-publicly-traded companies; and/or - (c) the annual account of non-publicly-traded companies. - Currently, many European countries use some or all of the options provided by the Regulation (EC) No 1606/2002 (please see Appendix 2).
+However, some member states do not use any of the options and require the use of national laws, regulations and administrative provisions, in compliance with Directive 2013/34/EU (the 2013 Accounting Directive), for the annual financial statements and consolidated financial statements of non-publicly-traded companies. - If the European Union decides to endorse this reduced-disclosure IFRS Standard for subsidiaries in the future, EFRAG expects that such IFRS Standard would automatically apply to the companies located in a member state that has opted to allow or require the use of IFRS in the annual financial statements and consolidated financial statements of non-publicly-traded companies (in accordance with Regulation (EC) No 1606/2002). - 27 However, only the companies in the scope of the project (as described above) could apply the reduced-disclosure IFRS Standard.
+Therefore, EFRAG expects that only the following companies could use the reduced-disclosure IFRS Standard: - (a) the consolidated financial statements of non-listed companies that: - (i) are also subsidiaries; - (ii) do not have public accountability; and - (iii) its ultimate or intermediate parent produces financial statements available for public use that comply with IFRS Standards. - (b) the annual accounts of non-listed companies (including separate financial statements) that: - (i) are subsidiaries; - (ii) do not have public accountability; and - (iii) its ultimate or intermediate parent produces financial statements available for public use that comply with IFRS Standards. - 28 EFRAG highlights that expanding the scope to all entities without public accountability may raise calls from European Stakeholders in some EU member states to increase the use of IFRS and adopt the reduced disclosure IFRS Standard, particularly those jurisdictions that require the use of local GAAP for annual accounts and consolidated financial statements of non-publicly traded entities. - 29 Finally, it is worth noting that currently IFRS for SMEs Standard is not used in Europe and there is no endorsement process related to it.
 Therefore, in Europe the IASB proposals would not be seen as competing with the IFRS for SMEs Standard.